rust-basel/fullstack-rust-workshop/src/08-adding_items.md

   }
 ```

-But that is sufficient enough, that other components, that subscribe to that signal (automatically when you have a `read`), to re-render or execute some logic attached to it.
+But that is sufficient for re-rendering other components subscribed to that signal (automatically when you have a `read`).
+Or to execute some logic on subscribed components withing hooks.

 ### Reading the signal